NanoComp/meep/doc/docs/Units_and_Nonlinearity.md

 $$n_2 = \frac{3\chi^{(3)}}{4n_0}.$$

-Meep supports the second convention which defines the effective index in terms of the time-averaged electric fields **within the Kerr medium**:
+Meep, however, supports the second convention which defines the effective index in terms of the time-averaged electric fields **within the Kerr medium**:

 $$n =n _0 + n_2 I$$